-The Royal Fusiliers were a territorial regiment and were made up of volunteers, the battalion that he joined were also know as Princess Louise’s or the Kensington Battalion, which is where they drew most of their recruits from, therefore it is quite likely he was living in that area at the time he joined up.
-He died, aged 35, of wounds on 18 June 1915 of wounds received at Ypres and is buried at the Bedford House Cemetery in Ypres.
+The Royal Fusiliers were a territorial regiment and were made up of volunteers, the battalion that he joined were also know as the Princess Louise or the Kensington Battalion, which is where they drew most of their recruits from.
+Therefore it is quite likely he was living in that area at the time he joined up.
+He died, aged 35, of wounds on 18th June 1915 of wounds received at Ypres and is buried at the Bedford House Cemetery in Ypres.
 There is no record of any effects left, but it is unlikely that he was married.

 The Langston family certainly moved around to various parts of the country at the end of the nineteenth and early twentieth centuries.

 Their father Charles Bradby Langston was born in Wantage Berkshire and his wife Clara in Reading.
 At various times they lived in Plymouth, Ipswich, Stoke Newington, Peckham and Holmwood.
-However as far as can be determined they did not live in Wokingham, although it is fairly close to Reading where Clara was born.
-Charles Bradby made a living as a salesman selling both dried fruits and tea at various times.
-There were seven children in the family of whom 6 were living in 1911.
-At that time they were living at Fernhurst in Holmwood their eldest daughter Constance was also living in South Holmwood with her husband Alfred Bourne, who earned his living repairing shoes.
-They had married in 1908 and the wedding was registered in Wokingham, although Bourne originated from Sussex, this is the only connection that can be traced to this area.
+Charles Bradby made a living as a salesman, selling both dried fruits and tea at various times.
+There were seven children in the family of whom six were living in 1911.
+At that time they were living at Fernhurst in Holmwood.
+Their eldest daughter Constance was also living in South Holmwood with her husband Alfred Bourne, who earned his living repairing shoes.
+They had married in 1908.

 |Son of||Mrs Charles J. and Clara Langston of Holmwood, Surrey|